Why do we have sermons, and is there a better alternative?

 Some benefits of replacing the sermon

 What’s the benefit to opening up our assemblies to interaction and participation?
 There are many. a) We expect people to grow spiritually, yet we give them very little opportunity to express themselves which is often one of the quickest ways for them to grow.
 Teachers always learn more than their students.
 It’s an incentive for people to learn if they must organize their thoughts and present them. b) Each person’s experience with Christ is different than anyone else’s.
 By sharing with one another, all benefit from the different perspectives and insights which are expressed.
 The congregation as a whole becomes more well-rounded than if it hears from only one or two. c) Problems and burdens come to light which would otherwise remain hidden.
-It also allows those with burdens to experience the comfort and the support of the entire body. d) It gives people the feeling that they are part of the body.
+It also allows those with burdens to experience the the comfort and the support of the entire body. d) It gives people the feeling that they are part of the body.
 It gives them a stake in the success of the congregation. e) It gets people used to speaking about Christ to others.
 As they gain confidence from doing it in the safe environment of the assembly, they will feel more inclined to do it outside the assembly. f) We don’t get good at anything unless we have the opportunity to practice it.
-If we want to develop good speakers, we must give people the chance to speak.
+If we want to develop good speakers, we must give people the chance to do it.

 Practical steps toward participation